thaliproject/Thali_CordovaPlugin/test/README.md

 +test.only('basic', function (t) {
 ```

-It is also possible to run one test file through the coordinator instead of
+It is possible to run one test file through the coordinator instead of
-all of the files using `jx runCoordinatedTests.js --filter bv_tests/testThaliMobileNativeWrapper.js`
+all of the files using `jx runCoordinatedTests.js --filter bv_tests/testThaliMobileNativeWrapper.js`.

+It is also possible to debug one of the participants in a coordinated test by
+starting the coordinated test from the command line but passing in the parameter
+`--waitForInstance`.
+The coordinator will then start one less instance when
+it runs with the assumption that one will then run `jx UnitTest_app.js` from
+inside an IDE to debug.

 ### Writing Unit Tests
 The Unit Tests are kept in Thali_CordovaPlugin/test/www/jxcore/bv_tests.
 So please put new tests there.